-- " Upward pressure on Spar Nord's BCA could emerge if we observe (1) a sustained improvement in the bank's asset-risk metrics, including lower problem loans, potentially along with reduced concentrations; and (2) a sustained improvement in the bank's profitability without a deterioration in its risk profile. - " An upward movement in the BCA and adjusted BCA would have an impact on Spar Nord's long-term deposit and debt ratings, CRA and CRR, as well as any significant change in the liability structure if it were to impact Moody's LGF assessment.
+- " Factors that could lead on an upgrade include an upgrade of Spar Nord's BCA, which could occur if we observe (1) a sustained improvement in the bank's asset-risk metrics, including lower problem loans, potentially along with reduced concentrations; and (2) a sustained improvement in the bank's profitability without a deterioration in its risk profile. - " Spar Nord's long-term deposit and debt ratings, CRA and CRR, already have the maximum uplift due to LGF, so no further uplift is possible.